 |Production of Tall Buildings + Urban Habitat Book||March 2022–November 2022|

 There are multiple juries made up of experts in their respective fields who judge the various award categories.
 See further details on the Juries page.
 Each jury reviews the submissions for their category against the listed criteria and determines a number of Award of Excellence winners (there is no fixed number, and will vary by the strength of the submissions in each category).
 An “Award of Excellence” designation from the jury is a recognition of the strength and achievement of the project at the highest level.

-At the Tall + Urban Innovation Conference, the juries will consider live presentations by the Award of Excellence winners, and further deliberate to determine one overall winner for each category.
+At the 2022 International Conference, the juries will consider live presentations by the Award of Excellence winners, and further deliberate to determine one overall winner for each category.
 In addition, registrants at the conference have the opportunity to vote for an Audience Award winner in each category.

 Award of Excellence Winners: CTBUH Expectations